myakoobi/TCP-Chart-Project/README.md

-I was just testing to see if git hub was working, cuz this was my new account.
+this repository was used to test my linux commands and I was testing other commands and shortcuts